 Alfred University School of Art+Design, Alfred, NY — MFA, Three-Dimensional Studies, 2005

 University of Montana, Missoula, MT — BFA, Sculpture, 1998

 Recent Work Experience

-Freelance design work for a variety of clients, with projects ranging from biomedical devices to wooden tables.
+Freelance art+design work for a variety of clients, with projects ranging from biomedical devices to private and institutional collections.

 Led the design, engineering, and business teams in the development of a complex new medical device.
 Required a thorough understanding of development - from start to finish - and the ability to guide a team of individuals from multiple disciplines.

 Instructor, Minneapolis College of Art and Design, Minneapolis, MN

 Experimental Video + Installation [Minneapolis College of Art and Design]: Creation of non-linear narratives through the integration of video/audio techniques, interactive software, installation and written material.

 Ideation + Process [Minneapolis College of Art and Design]: Focus on creation and development of student ideas, as well as visual tools to track creative process from idea through construction and then to postproduction analysis.

 Media I [Minneapolis College of Art and Design]: Introduction to MCAD’s digital resources, covered digital photography, video, website design, sound, and photo editing.
 Discussion of media artists and contemporary issues within media arts.